4 Lean and Mean Growth Marketing Strategies for Small SaaS Businesses

 - The best growth strategies involve organic SEO, content marketing, organic social media, and email marketing.

-Growth marketing strategies are not cookie cutter.
+There are no cookie-cutter marketing strategies for small businesses.
 What works for one SaaS company may not work for the next.
 There are some fundamental, proven strategies, but you’ll need to think about how they can apply to your software and your audience when browsing through our list.
 The great thing about marketing is that you can test out new approaches before you launch a campaign.

 SEO is fundamental for any marketing growth hack.
 Creating optimized, quality content consistently is the way to win with SEO.
 Paid ads can indeed give you a boost here, but the real value is when you’re on the front page of Google as an organic result.
 Why does organic SEO matter so much?
 Let’s look at some stats from Brightedge Research.